-OpenAI is preparing to file a confidential S-1 with the SEC as early as May 22, with Goldman Sachs and Morgan Stanley advising.
+OpenAI filed a confidential S-1 with the SEC on May 22, 2026, with Goldman Sachs and Morgan Stanley advising, and confirmed the submission publicly on June 8.
 The filing itself does not list shares or set a price.
-It deposits audited financials with regulators and starts a clock that ends with a public offering targeted between Labor Day and Thanksgiving 2026, with September at the earliest and October, November most likely.
+It deposits audited financials with regulators and starts a clock toward a public offering.
 The number that matters is not on the S-1 yet.
 It is the gross margin, the customer concentration table, and the compute-cost line that every other AI lab will have to defend against in their next funding round.

 What the Confidential S-1 Actually Does